 Dogs lose moisture in hot weather by breathing, panting, urinating, and sweating through the paws.
 If this fluid isn’t replaced fast enough by drinking, they become dehydrated.
-Water is essential for almost every bodily function, so dehydration is a life threatening condition.
+Water is essential for almost every bodily function, so dehydration is a life-threatening condition.

 The initial signs of dehydration aren’t easy to spot.
 Some of the most common symptoms to watch out for include:

 A quick way to test for dehydration is to pull up the skin on your dog’s shoulder blades.
 If it doesn’t instantly ping back into place, this is a sign that your dog is dehydrated.
 You can also try feeling your dog’s gums.
 If they are dry or tacky, rather than wet, then this could indicate dehydration.

 You should always contact a vet if you notice any of the symptoms above.
 Once dehydration sets in, it may not be possible for the dog to drink enough to replace the lost fluid.
 In this situation, your vet can provide intravenous fluids to rehydrate the dog.
 The faster your dog gets treatment, the better chance he has.